Solinari/react-memory-ui/README.md

 #### navigate to: `http:/localhost:6006` to view [Storybook](https://storybook.js.org/)

-## This application demo also can use [Docker](https://www.docker.com/) to build and run the Front and Back End applications, as well as Storybook:

 ---

+### This application demo also can use [Docker](https://www.docker.com/) to build and run the Front end applications, as well as Storybook:

 ### Build: